the-noumenon/c/README.md

 the site is set up as an express project, so you should be able to just:

 1. clone
+2. express c
-2. npm install
+3. npm install
-3. typings install (to get all our typescript defs)
+4. typings install (to get all our typescript defs)
-4. run gulp tasks: 'js-deps' then 'transpile' or just 'release'
+5. run gulp tasks: 'js-deps' then 'transpile' or just 'release'

 check it out - or just rip out any code/react components/css and just use them